SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    -> let oneAndTwo = Pair(first: "one", second: "two")
    -> oneAndTwo.log()
    <- Pair of 'String': (one, two)

-However, when ``oneAndTwo`` is used in a generic context or as an instance of the ``Loggable`` protocol, the specialized version is not used.
+However, when ``oneAndTwo`` is used in a generic context or as an instance of the ``Loggable`` protocol, the specialized version isn't used.
 Swift picks which implementation of ``log()`` to call by consulting only the minimum requirements that ``Pair`` needs to conform to ``Loggable``.
 For this reason,
-the default implementation given by the ``Loggable`` protocol is used instead.
+the default implementation provided by the ``Loggable`` protocol is used instead.

 .. testcode:: conditional-conformance